KigoJomo/devkit/README.md

 - **🔗 Slug Generator** - Transform any text into URL-friendly slugs with implementation code in TypeScript, JavaScript, and Python
 - **📚 Git Reference** - Complete Git command reference with SSH setup, GitHub CLI guides, and advanced workflows
 - **🔍 URL Comparison Tool** - Compare two URLs and analyze their differences in detail
+- **🌐 URL Normalizer** - Normalize URLs by transforming them to a standard format with protocol and www prefix
 - **💰 Price Formatter** - Format prices with currency symbols, thousands separators, and decimals in multiple programming languages

 _Growing stronger by the day!_